superT999/SDE-frontend/README.md

     - Famous for fast performance and a lot of customization features
     - Too complex configuration and spent much time on it
 - Configuration issue with Jest and Playwright

+## Testing
+- Unit test: run `yarn test:unit` testing result would be exported to `coverage`
+- E2E test: run `yarn test:e2e` testing report would be exported to `playwright-report`

 ## Screens
 - Login Page & Validation